wplib/wplib/README.md

 # WPLib
-A WordPress Website Foundation Library for Agency and Corporate Developers
+A WordPress Application Foundation Library for Agency and Corporate Developers